-Are you among those Americans that are comfortable with traveling right now?
+Are you among those Americans who are comfortable with traveling right now?
 If so, you’re among 34% of U.S. citizens who probably are.
 That’s according to HealthCareInsider, unveiling results on January 7.
-On the other hand, 20% of those surveyed said they wouldn’t be comfortable with traveling until 2023.
-Fortunately, the survey also revealed that confidence in Covid-19 vaccines rose by 10% from the previous year.
+On the other hand, 20% of those surveyed said they wouldn’t be comfortable traveling until 2023.
+Fortunately, the survey also revealed that confidence in Covid-19 vaccines rose 10% from the previous year.

 About HealthCareInsider

-HealthCareInsider is owned an operated by HealthCare.com, among America’s fastest insurtech companies.
-A non-government site, HealthCare.com is led by CEO Dan Loonam.
-The management team also includes CFO Bryan Lewis and COO and co-founder Howard Yeh.
+HealthCareInsider is owned and operated by HealthCare.com, one of America’s fastest insurance companies.
+CEO Dan Loonam leads a non-government site, HealthCare.com.
+The management team includes CFO Bryan Lewis, COO, and co-founder Howard Yeh.
 Jose Vargas serves as the President and is the company’s other co-founder.

 HealthCareInsider Survey

 The HealthCare Insider survey was written by Jamie Ballard, a freelance writer and data journalist.
-The survey was conducted via a Survey Monkey audience December 13, 2021.
+The survey was conducted via a Survey Monkey audience on December 13, 2021.
 The national sample featured 1,183 U.S. adults 18+.
 The error estimate is plus or minus 2.0.
 Visit HealthCareInsider for complete findings.
-The first confirmed case of the COVID-19 variant Omicron was December 1, 2021.
-In mid-January, there have been reports that Omicron may have peaked in parts of the U.S. However, in Europe, the variant is expect to infect 50% in the next 6-8 weeks.
+The first confirmed case of the COVID-19 variant Omicron was on December 1, 2021.
+In mid-January, there were reports that Omicron may have been leaking in parts of the U.S. However, the variant is expected to infect 50% of Europe in 6-8 weeks.

 Related: How To Protect Yourself Against Coronavirus/Covid-19